 Help find the Tawny Mining bee

-The Tawny Mining bee (Andrena fulva) was though to be extinct for 87 years in Ireland.
+The Tawny Mining bee (Andrena fulva) was thought to be extinct for 87 years in Ireland.
 It was rediscovered in two locations in 2012, one of which was close to its original 1925 location in Co.
 Kilkenny.
-Since then it has been recorded only from the North Wicklow coast and from some additional locations in Co.
+Since then it has been recorded from the North Wicklow coast and from some additional locations in Co.
 Kilkenny.
+In 2019, it was recorded for the first time in counties Dublin and Kildare.
+In 2020, it was recorded for the first time in Counties Down, Tipperary and Waterford.
+In 2021 it was recorded from Co Carlow.

 Are there more undiscovered populations out there?